MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/Definitions/NestedTables/biome_filter.md

 ---
-author: mammerla
+author: JimSeaman42
-ms.author: v-jimseaman
+ms.author: mikeam
 title: Entity Documentation - minecraft:biome_filter
 ms.prod: gaming
+description: "A reference document detailing the 'biome_filter' entity filter"
 ---

 # Entity Documentation - minecraft:biome_filter

-The minecraft:biome_filter component allows creators to specify which biomes a mob spawns in.
-Each biome in the game has one or more tags which are used to determine what biomes mobs spawn in.
+The minecraft:biome_filter component allows creators to specify which biomes an entity spawns in.
+Each biome in the game has one or more tags which are used to determine what biomes entities spawn in.

 > [!NOTE]
 > To learn more about how biomes are defined in JSON, please visit [Biome Documentation - Overview](/creator/Reference/Content/BiomeReferene/Examples/BiomeOverview.md)